-The final exam will be 3 hours long and will be held in-person during the final exam period, December 10-22 (Exam Services has said that they will publish the final exam schedule on October 6, though they are usually a few days late).
+The final exam will be 3 hours long and will be held in-person during the final exam period, April 13-25 (Exam Services has said that they will publish the final exam schedule on February 16, though they are usually a few days late).
 The final exam will be closed-book and closed-notes and a detailed formula sheet will be provided (I will post this in Brightspace in advance).
 Deferrals of final exams (due to illness) are handled centrally by Exam Services; for more information and a link to the deferral application web-form, see https://carleton.ca/registrar/deferral/ .
-(Doctor's notes are not required, but you will need to upload a self-declaration form.)
+(Doctor's notes are not required, but you will need to submit a self-declaration form.
+The deadline for deferrals is 3 working days after the exam date.)